hkawanishi/hkawanishi.github.io/_posts/2025-04-12-GenAI-Intensive-Course-Capstone-Project.md

 With RAG, the AI is grounded in the actual document.
 If the answer isn’t there, it tends to say so, rather than guessing or hallucinating.
 In my limited testing, this led to fewer made-up answers and a more trustworthy user experience.

+## Conclusion

+In conclusion, this project demonstrates the powerful potential of Gen AI to transform complex legal documents like Terms of Service into clear, accessible language, even adding a touch of friendly personality with emojis.
+By combining translation, few-shot prompting for style, and evaluation, I've shown how AI can bridge the gap between dense legal jargon and everyday understanding.
+The "Ask Away!" feature further highlights the potential for interactive engagement with such documents, making information retrieval easier than ever.